Genetic scientists from the planet Olympia are once again

 }

-Store all constructed segments in the vector v.
+All the constructed intervals are stored in the vector v.

 for (i = 1; i <= n; i++) //